The Rainforest Alliance is transitioning all cocoa traceability to our new digital platform MultiTrace.

 Producers and companies working with Rainforest Alliance Certified cocoa:

-- We will migrate traceability data for producers and companies working with Rainforest Alliance Certified cocoa from Marketplace to MultiTrace in the week of November 1.
+- We will migrate traceability data for producers and companies working with Rainforest Alliance Certified cocoa from Marketplace to MultiTrace from December 22 to January 3.

-- From the week of October 18 to the week of November 1, Marketplace will be frozen for traceability to prepare for migration.
-This means that during and after this period you will only be able to view the traceability area of Marketplace in read-only mode.
-You will not be able to perform any traceability related actions in the system anymore.
+- From December 22 onwards, the cocoa traceability section in Marketplace will be frozen to prepare for the migration.
+This means that during and after this period you will only be able to view the cocoa traceability area of Marketplace in read-only mode.
+You will not be able to perform any cocoa traceability related actions in the system anymore.
+Other sections of Marketplace, like Labelling & Trademarks, will remain accessible.

 What happens during system freezes?